 - 1 teaspoon chopped fresh rosemary or 1/4 teaspoon dried

 Preheat oven to 450°F.

 Melt 1/2 tablespoon butter in heavy large ovenproof skillet over medium-high heat.
 Sprinkle pork with salt and pepper.
 Sear pork on all sides.
-Transfer to an oven-proof plate or dish and roast until a thermometer inserted into the center registers 155 degrees F, about 20 minutes.
+Transfer to an oven-proof plate or dish and roast until a thermometer inserted into the center registers 155 to 160 degrees F, about 15 to 20 minutes.

 When pork is finished, transfer pork to work surface.
 Scrape any juices from baking pan as well as any juices given off by the resting tenderloin to the cranberry mixture.
 Slice pork and serve with sauce.